Free & open source — Apache 2.0

 Deploy a full-stack app

-PostgreSQL + API + frontend — each in its own VM with private networking.
+PostgreSQL + API + frontend — each in its own machine with private networking.
 Production-identical on your laptop.

 Use nginx, postgres, python, or any Docker image.
-Get a real VM instead of a container.
+Get a real machine instead of a container.

 sudo sistemo image build nginx:latest